 Your WordPress theme would be able to help you create a highly engaging website.
 However, you may need to quickly create landing pages to describe course details, showcase instructors, highlight special offers, etc.

-For detailed instructions, see our guide on how to create custom page layouts in WordPress.
+For detailed instructions, see our guide on how to create a custom page in WordPress.

 Search engines are the #1 traffic source for most websites on the internet.
 This is why you’ll need to learn how to make your online course website rank higher in search engines.

-With the help of WordPress plugins and some basic SEO best practices, you’d be easily able to compete with the big guys.
+With the help of WordPress plugins and some basic SEO best practices, you’ll be easily able to compete with the big guys.